 Is HMA VPN Good for Torrenting?

-We do not recommend HideMyAss for torrenting because of HMA’s poor logging policy and its willingness to cooperate with law enforcement.
+We do not recommend HideMyAss for torrenting because of HMA’s previous mistreatment of user privacy and its history of cooperating with law enforcement.

 For example, with the help of HMA, the FBI were able to use retained connection logs to identify the Anonymous hacker as Cody Kretsinger.
 HMA has since updated its logging policy, which now includes:

 - Amount of data transmitted during your session